katholiek-onderwijs-vlaanderen/sri4node-security-api/README.md

 - afterUpdate: check elements on ability 'update'
 - beforeDelete: check elements on ability 'delete'

-This check will retrieve the raw urls allowed for the requsting user on the configured component with the relevant ability.
+This check will retrieve the raw urls allowed for the requsting user on the configured component with the relevant ability from the condigured security API (/security/query/resources/raw?component=...&person=...&ability=...).
 Then it is evaluated wether the elements associated with the request are contained in the allowed raw urls.
 If this is not the case, a 403 Forbidden is sent.

 Besides the standard functionality, following extra functions can be called (all these functions have no return value.
 When something is not allowed, a SriError 403 object is thrown):

+# Optimisation

+The various optimisation options are based upon assumptions about whether 1 url is part of the other by comparing the url query params.
+For example: in most cases /things?name=car&color=red will be smaller than a query with LESS arguments like /things?name=car.
+This means, that if we find out from the security API that you have read access to /things?name=car, we may assume (without double checking each key in the response) that you are allowed to query /things?name=car&color=red
+This can be a huge performance improvement, and we can also take this further and assume that /things?colorIn=red,blue is a superset of /things?color=red
+That is mainly what the aggressive optimisation mode tries to do.

+In (at least) the pre-2022 versions of sri4node, there is no separate parsing stage of a url, so we don't get any info at this point from sri4node about whether color=... is a filter expecting one or multiple values as input.
+That is why you'll have to specify these optimisation options specifically in the pluginConfig, so this plugin can do its own url parsing based on this knownledge.
+# Other methods exposed by the plugin instance
 ## checkPermissionOnResourceList
 Be aware that this function can only be used when you do security queries about your own application as the raw urls returned by security are converted to sql by sri4node for an application specific db lookup.
-- `checkPermissionOnResourceList: function (tx, sriRequest, ability, resourceList, component)` Checks wheter all the permalinks in resourceList are contained in the raw resources returned by the security server (similar as the standard checks from above).
+- `checkPermissionOnResourceList: function (tx, sriRequest, ability, resourceList, component)` Checks wether all the permalinks in resourceList are contained in the raw resources returned by the security server (similar as the standard checks from above).
 Failure of one of the permalinks results in a 403 Forbidden.
     - resourceList: list of permalinks to check (should be non-empty)
     - component: optional - if not specified the defaultcomponent specified at initilisation is used